inet-framework/inet-showcases/docs/visualizer/physicalmediumactivity/index.md

 **The propagating signal**

 The visualization of the propagating signal has two phases.
 In each of them, the simulation speed is different.
-The <var>Propagation phase</var> is at the beginning and the end of the transmission, visualized with a growing and receeding disk.
+The `Propagation phase` is at the beginning and the end of the transmission, visualized with a growing and receeding disk.
 The propagation phase lasts until the transmission reaches the node farthest from the source.
-The <var>Transmission phase</var> is when the transmission is present on the entire playground.
+The `Transmission phase` is when the transmission is present on the entire playground.
 The animation slows down in the propagation phase, when the edges of the signal are crossing the playground.
 Since this happens very fast, with the speed of light, the simulation has to